Microsoft/azure-docs.cs-cz/articles/app-service/containers/tutorial-nodejs-mongodb-app.md

 ## <a name="deploy-app-to-azure"></a>Nasazení aplikace do Azure

-V tomto kroku nasadíte svou aplikaci Node.js připojenou k databázi MongoDB do služby Azure App Service.
+V tomto kroku nasadíte svou aplikaci Node.js do služby Azure App Service.

 ### <a name="configure-local-git-deployment"></a>Konfigurace nasazení místního gitu